abinit/abinit/doc/tutorial/base1.md

 The charge density has already been computed, for all geometries, in the above-mentioned runs.
 Here, we will print this quantity.

-We start from the optimized interatomic distance 1.522 Bohr, and make a run at fixed geometry.
+We start from the optimized interatomic distance 1.486 Bohr, and make a run at fixed geometry.
 The input variable [[prtden]] must be set to 1.
-To understand correctly the content of the [[prtden]] description, it is worth to read a much more detailed description of the *files* file, in [[help:abinit#files-file|section 4]] of the abinit_help file.
+To understand correctly the content of the [[prtden]] description, it is worth to read a much more detailed description of the file names in ABINIT, in [[help:abinit#32_file_names_in_abinit|section 3.2]] of the abinit_help file.

 The input file *tbase1_4.abi* is an example of input file for a run that will print a density.